 Taxpayer identification number

 After you complete the mailing address section, you’ll need to enter your taxpayer identification number, or TIN.
 Generally, this is your Social Security number.
 Nonresident aliens who do not have Social Security numbers should enter their assigned TIN in this field.

 If you’re running your own business and you have an employer identification number, you should enter that number next to the EIN field.
 Sign and date the form at the bottom.

-The IRS sometimes requires the person or entity requesting the W-9 to withhold a percentage of your earnings to pay your federal income taxes.
+The IRS sometimes requires the person or entity requesting the W-9 to withhold a percentage of your earnings and send them to the IRS to pay your federal income taxes.
 This is known as backup withholding.
 You will be notified by the IRS if you are subject to backup withholding.
 If so, you need to inform the company that you are providing the W-9 to that they need to withhold taxes from the money that they pay you.

 Submitting Form W-9

 Simply return the completed W-9 form to the person or company requesting it.
 They will typically keep the completed form in their files for reference during their end-of-year accounting so that they can issue an accurate Form 1099-MISC.

 A TurboTax solution for every situation